Prakash Nanjappa

 Prakash Nanjappa (born 29 February 1976), also known as P N Prakash (Papanna Nanjappa Prakash), is an Indian shooter who competes in the 10 metre air pistol and 50 metre pistol events.
 He was the only Indian to win a medal in the 2013 ISSF World Cup, when he won bronze with a very minor difference between the second place in 10 metre air pistol event in Changwon, South Korea.
 In the same event, he won the silver medal at the 2014 Commonwealth Games in Glasgow.

 Early life

-Prakash Nanjappa was born on 29 February 1976 in Bangalore to P. N. Papanna, a international-level shooter.
+Prakash Nanjappa was born on 29 February 1976 in Bangalore to P. N. Papanna, an international-level shooter.
 He started shooting in 1999, though motorbike rallies was his primary interest.
 In 2003, he moved to Canada and worked as a software engineer till 2009, when, on his father's insistence, he quit the job and moved back to India and took up the sport again.